-Read about treatment for hairy cell leukaemia that has come back.
+You usually have further treatment for hairy cell leukaemia if it comes back (a relapse).
 This is called second line treatment.

 Most people have chemotherapy as a first treatment for hairy cell leukaemia, with either cladribine or pentostatin.
 The second line treatment depends on: